 Tropical exuberance, cold hardiness, low maintenance—but wait, there's more.
-Dark-eyed, ruffled magenta flowers with overlapping layers of petals measure an impressive 9" across.
+Dark-eyed, ruffled magenta flowers with overlapping layers of petals measure an impressive 9" across, and draw hummingbirds to the garden.
 Plants bloom midsummer to fall and make a handsome backdrop for the mixed border.
+Deer resistant.

 Hibiscus is a huge genus of more than 200 species, practically all native to tropical areas.
 If you're the type who goes for minuscule flowers, then this is not a genus for you.
 The plants produce big bright flowers that appear endlessly starting in high summer.
 Give them moist, well-drained soil and plenty of heat and sun.
 Stems will die down to the ground over winter in colder climates.
 For information on growing and care, click on Growing Guide.

 The size of the plants we ship has been selected to reduce the shock of transplanting.
 For some, this means a large, bareroot crown.
 Others cannot travel bareroot or transplant best if grown in containers.
 We ship these perennials and annuals in 1 pint pots, except as noted.
 We must point out that many perennials will not bloom the first year after planting, but will the following year, amply rewarding your patience.
 We ship bulbs as dormant, bare bulbs, sometimes with some wood shavings or moss.
 Shrubs, Roses, vines, and other woody plants may be shipped bareroot or in pots.
 The size of the pot is noted in the quick facts for each item.